rollup/plugins/packages/wasm/README.md

 ### Synchronous Modules

 JavaScript runtimes allow small modules (< 4KB) to be compiled synchronously.
-If you'd like to specify some files to be compiled synchronously, you can do so in your `rollup.config.js` filecan be compiled synchronously by specifying them in the configuration.
+If you'd like to specify some files to be compiled synchronously, you can do so in your `rollup.config.js` file.

 ```js
 import { wasm } from '@rollup/plugin-wasm';